tranqv/Numerical-Recipes-in-C/README.md

 (7) Use the new script **sh.make** if you dont like **timeout** or **md5sum**.

-(8) Tests now can run properly.
+(8) Tests now can run smoothly and properly.
 Many things were made to **test/**, e.g., adding input files, correcting formats for the scanf and fscanf routines, etc.

 (9) ...